Broadsides-Sapr/kilm/README.md

 Injection into Language Model) is an approach for injecting knowledge into pre-trained language models.
 This repository provides the necessary code for KILM.
-KILM propose a new (second-step) pre-trianing method to inject information about entities (such as entity descriptions) into pre-trained language models.
+KILM propose a new (second-step) pre-training method to inject information about entities (such as entity descriptions) into pre-trained language models.